 The Yellowstone National Park Protection Act says “the headwaters of the Yellowstone River … is hereby reserved and withdrawn from settlement, occupancy, or sale … and dedicated and set apart as a public park or pleasuring-ground for the benefit and enjoyment of the people.”
-In an era of expansion, the federal government had the foresight to set aside land deemed too valuable to develop.
+In an era of expansion, the federal government had the foresight to set aside land deemed too valuable in natural wonders to develop.

 The park’s promoters envisioned Yellowstone National Park would exist at no expense to the government.
 Nathaniel P. Langford, member of the Washburn Expedition and advocate of the Yellowstone National Park Act, was appointed to the unpaid post of superintendent.
 (He earned his living elsewhere.)
 He entered the park at least twice during five years in office—as part of the 1872 Hayden Expedition and to evict a squatter in 1874.
 Langford did what he could without laws protecting wildlife and other natural features, and without money to build basic structures and hire law enforcement rangers.